-Understanding the difference between praise & worship brings a new depth to the way we honor the Lord.
-All throughout the Bible, we are commanded to praise the Lord.
+Understanding the difference between praise and worship brings a new depth to the way we honor the Lord.
+Throughout the Bible, we are commanded to praise the Lord.
 Angels and the heavenly hosts are commanded to praise the Lord (Psalms 103:20, Psalm 19:1).
 All inhabitants of the earth are instructed to praise the Lord (Psalm 150:6).
-We can praise Him with singing, and with shouting, and with the dance, and with musical instruments of all types, we are even instructed to simply make a joyful noise (Psalm 98:4).
-The Bible seems to imply that sometimes singing just isn’t enough, sometimes shouting just isn’t adequate, sometimes dancing is out of the question, sometimes words fail, and in those moments you should simply make a joyful noise.
+We can praise Him with singing, and with shouting, and with the dance, and with musical instruments of all types.
+We are even instructed to make a joyful noise (Psalm 98:4).
+However, the Bible seems to imply that sometimes singing just isn’t enough, sometimes shouting just isn’t adequate, sometimes dancing is out of the question, sometimes words fail, and in those moments, you should simply make a joyful noise.